apleshkov/DateTimePicker/README.md

 1. Open the [`build`](https://github.com/apleshkov/DateTimePicker/tree/master/build) directory
 2. Download files from that directory
-3. Include `date-time-field.js` and `ux-date-time-field.css` in your project
+3. Include `date-time-ux.js` and `date-time-ux.css` in your project

 USAGE
 -----